kexiZeroing/kexiZeroing.github.io/src/posts/quick-way-to-serve-https-localhost.md

 Keep in mind that while this approach is useful for local development, when deploying a website to production, you would typically obtain a certificate from a trusted Certificate Authority (CA) that includes the actual domain used in production.

-> To assign a name to your local IP address for local development, you can either modify the Hosts file or use a local DNS server.
+> To assign a name to your local IP address for local development, you can either modify the Hosts file or use something like [ngrok](https://ngrok.com/docs/getting-started) to put your application on the internet.

 ## Integrate with Node.js
 Finally, let's combine the certificates we generated with the Node Express server.